Spinach Salad with Bacon and Feta

 Spinach Salad with Bacon and Feta is a delicious low-carb salad that’s perfect for lunch and this also makes a great holiday side dish!

 I think spinach salad is a beautiful thing.
 Not only does it taste fantastic, but according to The World’s Healthiest Foods “Calorie for calorie, leafy green vegetables like spinach provide more nutrients than any other food.”
-And this Low-Carb Spinach Salad with Bacon and Feta, has just enough bacon and Feta to make it delicious.
+And this Spinach Salad with Bacon and Feta, has just enough bacon and Feta to make it delicious and it’s super low in carbs.

 When I made the salad for a dinner with my niece, her husband, and a friend we used just one strip of pre-cooked bacon per serving, but of course you can use more bacon if you prefer!
 If you use extra bacon this a great low-carb or Keto salad.
 Whether you use a little or a lot of bacon, this salad will be delicious.